Trimple/FlexJoystick/README.md

 An example above will update stick values once every 100ms.
 This method is easy to use, but have two problems:
 1. it will be too slow to react to fast changes (though the update rate can be increased);
-2. it will call class methods even if no updates happened thus introducing unnecessary calculations.
+2. it will call class methods even if no updates happened, thus introducing unnecessary calculations.

 **2. Function calls on joystick updates**

-Example for the mouse:
+Example for the mouse handling:

 ```js
 document.getElementById("parentDivName").addEventListener("mousedown", function(event){
     joystick.handleMouseDown(event);

     currentX = joystick.getStickX().toFixed(2);
     currentY = joystick.getStickY().toFixed(2);
     currentDirection = joystick.getDirection();